Flourless Cookies

 What sweetener works best in these?

 I use powdered monkfruit sweetener and that's what I recommend starting with.
-Granulated sweeteners leave a gritty texture because there's no flour to mask it.
+Granulated sweeteners leave a gritty texture because there's no flour to mask it in this low carb recipe.
 Allulose works well too and gives a slightly softer cookie.
 I've tested erythritol and it's fine, but monkfruit blends taste the most neutral in my experience.

 Why is my cookie dough too runny or loose?

 I've seen this come up a few times in the comments.
 The most common reason is using a finer-ground cocoa powder that absorbs less liquid.
 If you're skipping the Cacao Bliss, make sure you add the extra 1 1/2 tablespoons of cocoa powder to compensate for the volume.
 The dough should be thick and sticky, not pourable.
-If it's still loose, try adding a tablespoon more cocoa powder.
+If it's still loose, I add a tablespoon more cocoa powder and that usually fixes it.

 Browse by Ingredient